Lispl-Wicht/Portaclish/README.md

 ### 2. Install a Common Lisp implementation

-The quasi-standard free implementation is [SBCL (Steel Bank Common Lisp)](https://www.sbcl.org/).
+The arguably most frequently used free implementation is [SBCL (Steel Bank Common Lisp)](https://www.sbcl.org/).

 - Linux/macOS: use your package manager.